colemickens/platform2-sommelier/power_manager/docs/dark_resume.md

 ## Tests

-[power_WakeSources] autotest can help testing if wake sources behave as expected when Dark Resume is enabled.
+The [power_WakeSources] Autotest can help testing if wake sources behave as expected when Dark Resume is enabled.
 Note that this test may not cover all the wake sources on a given devices.
 Please check the logs to see the wake sources that are covered and test other wake sources manually.

 ## Debugging Dark Resume